dotnet/docs/docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-a-managed-windows-service.md

 1. Build the solution to create the `Service.exe` executable.

-2. Open the Developer Command Prompt for Visual Studio command prompt and navigate to the project directory.
+2. Open Developer Command Prompt for Visual Studio and navigate to the project directory.
 Type `installutil bin\service.exe` at the command prompt to install the Windows service.

      Type `services.msc` at the command prompt to access the Service Control Manager (SCM).
 The Windows service should appear in Services as "WCFWindowsServiceSample".
 The WCF service can only respond to clients if the Windows service is running.
 To start the service, right-click it in the SCM and select "Start", or type **net start WCFWindowsServiceSample** at the command prompt.